-As tempting as it is to up and quit your loathsome current job, you can’t.
+As tempting as it is to up and quit your loathsome job, you can’t.

-You have financial obligations to meet in order to get by.
-You need the income that a job provides in order to meet those obligations.
+You have financial obligations to meet to get by.
+You need the income a job provides to meet those obligations.

-Although I know it feels as though you are stuck working a job you hate with no other option – YOU ARE NOT STUCK.
-You don’t have to waste your time, your energy and your life being miserable.
+Although I know it feels as though you are stuck working a job you hate with no other option, YOU ARE NOT STUCK FOREVER.
+You don’t have to waste your time, your energy, and your life being miserable.

-There are other options for you when you hate your job, as well as ways to cope until you can find a good job and make a career change.
+There are other options for you when you hate your job, as well as ways to cope until you can make a career change.